BTS

-On June 14, 2022, the group announced a scheduled pause in group activities to enable the members to complete their mandatory South Korean military service, with a reunion planned for 2025.
-Jin, the oldest member, became the first to enlist, on December 13, 2022.
+On June 14, 2022, the group announced a scheduled pause in group activities to enable the members to complete their 18 months of mandatory South Korean military service.
+Jin, the eldest member, enlisted on December 13, 2022; the others followed in 2023.
+All members completed their services by June 2025.
+In August 2025, RM confirmed that the band is working on a new album and in November 2025, Jimin announced that all the music for the album was completed and is being planned for release in early 2026.